Why I’m Running

 I’m running for reelection because I am passionate about public education and its importance to our community.
 I am a law professor at Northeastern University, where I work with and study small businesses, in support of community growth.
 I know how important having great schools is to our community’s hopes for growth.

-My wife and I are also excited to be expecting our first child this fall.
+My wife and I were excited to welcome our first child in 2019.
 We want to send our kids to great public schools.

 Finally, the District faces challenges from shifting external circumstances.
 Beacon Hill is working on the biggest overhaul of education funding in decades.
 State education officials are guiding implementation of enormous reforms to English language learner education.
 The City of Lynn faces serious financial shortfalls.
 And state finance officials have expressed skepticism about the city’s ability to pay for the new schools that we so desperately need.
 I believe that drawing on my experience on the Committee, my legal training and my business background, I can continue to be helpful to the Lynn Public Schools as we face these external pressures.